 •Corticosteroids—used when a person experiences a severe allergic reaction

 •Oral antibiotics—used when an infection arises due to a skin infection

 How to Remove Bed Bugs

 Bed Bugs Treatments are a managed approach which requires action from both the Pest Controller and the customer.
-Once Bed Bugs have been identified as the biting insect we then do a targeted treatment of low toxic chemicals.
+When Bed Bugs have been identified as the biting insect.
+We then do a targeted treatment of low toxic chemicals.
 This is safe for both families and pets.
 The Pest Controller will give directions the customer to remove clothes from cupboards and material/cloth furnishing from the affected room and treat as directed.